Eliastik/snakeia/README.md

 * Uses the font [Delius](https://www.fontsquirrel.com/fonts/delius) under SIL Open Font License

 ## Changelog

+* Version 1.4.1 (9/29/2019) :
+  - The movement of the Snakes is now animated;
+  - The player's Snake is indicated by an arrow in a game with several AI opponents;
+  - The game can now be played with the ZQSD/WASD keys;
+  - Bug fixes, performance improvements and others adjustments.

 * Version 1.4.0.1 (9/7/2019) :
   - Fixed a problem affecting performance;